ReesMorrison/NetlifyBlogThemes/content/post/2021-04-08-silencesounds/SilenceSounds.md

 ---
-title: Silence, from "The Sounds of Silence," by Simon & Garfunkel
+title: Silence, from "The Sounds of Silence," a song by Simon & Garfunkel
 author: Rees Morrison
 date: '2021-04-08'
 slug: []